Is It Hard to Become a Graphic Designer?

 You have to internalize this: You can’t become anything without sweat, consistency, and persistence.
 Period.

 At first, you will probably suck at graphic design.
-If you stick with it, you will slowly but surely get better.
+But if you stick with it, you will slowly but surely get better.

 The trick is to continue practicing, figuring out problems, studying, and learning to understand what makes up good design.